Anna-Peng/thoughts/README.md

 # Collection of some childish things that I wrote
+(Things I wrote when my brain is playing tricks on me...
+PS.
+I call these "poems" but I have no idea how poems work...)

 ### MY CAT
 If you are sad I’ll lend you my cat.\
 My words are clumsy but my cat is fluffy.\
 You need not be good or know what to do.\
 Just lie down flat and let you belly exposed.\
-It’ll find you and your softest spot.\
+It’ll find you and your softest spot.
+\
 The trick is to be still and to not rush.\
 It may lay on your belly and tuck away its nose.\
 You have things to do and places to be.\
 But hold, spread and stay still.\
 Let my fluffy cat warm your softest spot.\
 How does it know? \
-It’s called instinct, \
+It’s called instinct,\
 something words don’t own.

 ### A businessman who’s met them all